Analysis | Republican men are a central part of coronavirus vaccine resistance

 He then announced his first guest: vaccine skeptic Alex Berenson.
 Berenson, it turns out, agreed with Carlson.

 One could break apart Carlson’s claims into a dozen pieces quite easily.
 Biden didn’t say “the military would give you the shot,” for example; he said that he was mobilizing active-duty military among others like retired doctors and nurses to increase the rate at which vaccines can be administered.
-But we can and should simply take Carlson’s misleading objection as a whole: the oppressive government was mandating that you do this scary thing, because this is what leftist government does.
+But we can and should simply take Carlson’s misleading objection as a whole: The oppressive government was mandating that you do this scary thing, because this is what leftist government does.

 It’s easy to overstate Carlson’s influence.
 But his is one of the most popular shows not only on Fox News but on cable television, with millions of viewers last month.
 More people watched Tucker Carlson’s show on Feb.
 18 than watched CNN’s town hall with Biden the night before, according to Fox News viewership numbers.